raymondshum/CST334/README.md

 ### Module 1:
 For this exercise, we focused on learning the fundamentals of navigating a Linux shell and implemented our knowledge through the creation of a simple bash script.
 The script performs simple user verification by checking the currently logged in user against a pre-declared eligible user.
 If the user is allowed to procede, they are asked to input three integer values.
 These integer values are used to calculate the areas of a rectangle and circle, respectively.
 The calculated values are echoed back to the user.

+### Module 2:
+This assignment focuses on demonstrating knowledge of C programming in a Linux environment.
+The aim of the lab was to develop knowledge for implementing programs with two or more processes using the following system calls: fork(), exit(), wait(), and exec().
+This lab request that we observe and manipulate parent and child processes, noting our observations.